gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 The following outlines how Azure IoT Central uses Device Twins to set properties on a device:

 1. A user sets the value of a property in Azure IoT Central.
-For example, turn on a light, or change the blink rate of an LED.
+For example, turn on a light or change the blink rate of an LED.
 2. Azure IoT sends a *desired* property message to the device.
-3. The *desired* property is applied on the device, in this case, change the LED blink rate.
+3. The *desired* property is applied on the device; in this case, change the LED blink rate.
 4. The device sends a *reported* property message back to Azure IoT.
 In this example, the new LED blink rate would be reported.
 5. Azure IoT Central queries and displays the devices *reported* property data.

 ![](resources/device-twin-configuration-pattern.png)

-For more information refer to the [Understand and use device twins in IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover) article.
+For more information, refer to the [Understand and use device twins in IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover) article.

 ### Azure IoT Direct Methods

-Azure IoT Direct Methods can be used to an action on a device.
-This message includes the name of the direct method and a data payload.
+Azure IoT Direct Methods can be used to invoke an action on a device.
+A Direct Method message includes the direct method name and a data payload.
 The device will action the request and then respond with an HTTP status code to indicate the success or failure of an action, along with an optional message.

 The following outlines how Azure IoT Central Commands uses Direct Methods to invoke an action on a device:

-1. A user invokes an Azure IoT Central Command and an Azure IoT Direct Method message is sent to the device.
+1. A user invokes an Azure IoT Central Command.
+An Azure IoT Direct Method message is sent to the device.
 For example, reset the device.
-This message includes the method name, and an optional payload.
+This message includes the method name and an optional payload.
 2. The handler function associated with the Direct Method name is called on the device.
 3. The action is invoked.
 4. The device responds with an HTTP status code, and optionally a response message.

 ![](resources/azure-direct-method-pattern.png)

-For more information refer to the [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover) article.
+For more information, refer to the [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover) article.

 ---